Pilar Albarracin, Asnaria, installation, 2010 © Pilar Albarracin Galerie Georges Philippe & Nathalie Vallois © Adagp, Paris, 2025

 World Copyright Day has been set for April 23, in homage to Cervantes.
 Yet no one has been more translated, plagiarized, hijacked and reinvented.
 We look back at the concrete and sometimes unexpected questions that the author’s authority poses for us, from the ingenuity of our hidalgo to the Artificial Intelligence of the 21st century.

-Samir Boumedienne is a historian of science and the arts at IHRIM (CNRS/Ecole normale supérieure), with a particular interest in the notion of discovery during the Renaissance, from both an intellectual and a political perspective.
+Samir BOUMEDIENE is a historian of science and the arts at IRHIM (CNRS/Ecole normale supérieure), with a particular interest in the notion of discovery during the Renaissance, from both an intellectual and political perspective.
+His books include La colonisation du savoir.
+Une histoire des plantes médicinales du “Nouveau Monde” (1492-1750), Vaulx-en velin, Les éditions des mondes à faire, 2016 (republished by Folio Gallimard in 2022) and since 2025, he has led the seminar “Emboîtements – boîtes, épistémologie, capitalisme, images” at Mucemlab.

-Roger Chartier is a professor at the EHESS and holds the “Ecrits et cultures” chair at the Collège de France, where he has given several lectures on the works of Cervantes.
+Roger CHARTIER is director of research at the EHESS and holds the “Ecrits et cultures” chair at the Collège de France, where he has given several lectures on the works of Cervantes.
 His research focuses on the history of books and reading.
-His publications include Cardenio, entre Cervantes et Shakespeare (Gallimard, 2011).
+He has devoted several books and lectures to Cervantes, and has published Cardenio, entre Cervantes et Shakespeare (Gallimard, 2011) and Inscrire et effacer, Culture écrite et littérature (Xie-XVIIIe siècles (EHESS/Gallimard/Seuil, 2005).
 A lawyer by training, Marie Anne Ferry-Fall is Managing Director of ADAGP (Société des auteurs dans les arts graphiques et plastiques).

-• From art brut to bestsellers, conversation with Baptiste Brun and Gisèle Sapiro
+• 5.20pm to 6.10pm - From art brut to bestsellers, conversation with Baptiste Brun and Gisèle Sapiro

-Baptiste Brun is Professor of Anthropology of Contemporary Art at the University of Rennes II, at the intersection of artistic primitivism, psychiatry and postcolonial studies; he curated with Isabelle Marquette the 2019 exhibition Jean Dubuffet, un barbare en Europe at the Mucem.
-Gisèle Sapiro is a professor at EHESS, specializing in the sociology of intellectuals, literature and translation.
+Baptiste BRUN is Professor of Anthropology of Contemporary Art at the University of Rennes II, at the intersection of artistic primitivism, psychiatry and postcolonial studies; he curated with Isabelle Marquette the Jean Dubuffet, un barbare en Europe exhibition in 2019 at the Mucem.
+Gisèle Sapiro is Director of Research at EHESS, specializing in the sociology of intellectuals, literature and translation.
 Her latest book, Qu’est-ce qu’un auteur mondial?
-(Seuil, 2024) analyzes the making of international fame today.
+(Seuil, 2024), analyzes the making of international fame in the 20th and 21st centuries.
+She has also written Peut-on dissocier l’oeuvre de l’auteur?
+Point 2024 and La responsabilité de l’écrivain (Seuil, 2011).

 6:00 p.m. to 7:00 p.m. – Meet the authors in the Forum